 - Dr. Jeffrey Gedmin, Chief Executive Officer, Legatum Institute, London

-- Dr. Michael J. Inacker, Metro AG, Berlin
+- Dr. Michael J. Inacker, Berlin

 - Dr. Jackson Janes, Director, American Institute for Contemporary German Studies, Washington, D.C.

 - Hans-Ulrich Klose, Former Coordinator of German-American Cooperation, Foreign Office, Berlin